Substra/hlf-k8s/README.md

 Once the network is started, the two organizations `MyOrg1` and `MyOrg` are added to the system channel, and then to the application channel.
 See the [Components](#Components) section for more details.

-The [monitor pod](./charts/hlf-k8s/templates/deployment-monitor.yaml) periodically polls the the system channel and the application channel, and outputs the list of organizations that have joined each channel.
-You can look at the logs of this pod to have a high-level view of which organizations have successfully joined each channel.

-### Running a custom version of the chaincode
+### Custom chaincode

-By default, the `skaffold run` command will start a substra network that uses the default [substra-chaincode](https://github.com/SubstraFoundation/substra-chaincode).
+By default, the `skaffold run` command will start a network using the default [substra-chaincode](https://github.com/SubstraFoundation/substra-chaincode).

-To use a custom chaincode locally, change the `chaincodes.src` values in [`skaffold.yaml`](./skaffold.yaml) to point to your local clone of the [substra-chaincode](https://github.com/SubstraFoundation/substra-chaincode), e.g.
+To use a custom chaincode locally, change the `chaincodes.src` values in [`skaffold.yaml`](./skaffold.yaml) to point to your local clone of substra-chaincode, e.g.

 - `deploy.helm.realease.name[network-peer-1].setValues.chaincodes[0].src: /home/johndoe/code/substra-chaincode`
 - `deploy.helm.realease.name[network-peer-2].setValues.chaincodes[0].src: /home/johndoe/code/substra-chaincode`